-What to Pack for an Overseas Trip to the UK (What You’ll Actually Use)
+UK Packing List: What to Pack for an Overseas Trip to the UK (The Only List You’ll Actually Need)

-Packing for an overseas trip to the UK is different from packing for most vacations.
-This guide covers what you’ll actually use, what you can skips, and the items that made our trip smoother and less stressful.
+Packing for an international trip to the UK is different from packing for most vacations.
+This UK packing list covers what you’ll actually use, what you can skip, and the items that made our trip smoother and less stressful.

 If you’re planning a trip to Scotland, England, or anywhere in the UK, these are the exact items that proved worth packing — and the few we’d leave behind next time.